galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 If you already have amplicon data and your OTU table created, you are ready to visualise it.
 You can start with this tutorial using your own data or download the data we used, thus follow this tutorial step-by-step.

-These OTU tables can be generated using various tools on Galaxy, such as
+These OTU tables can be generated using various tools on Galaxy:
-> <hands-on-title> Read trimming and filtering </hands-on-title>
+> <hands-on-title> Generate OTU or ASV table with one of this tools </hands-on-title>
 >
 > 1. {% tool [Cluster](toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fmothur_cluster%2Fmothur_cluster%2F1.39.5.0) %}
 >